taliaferro/ansible-suse-group-admin/README.md

 This role changes the default behavior for all privilege escalation agents in OpenSUSE (`sudo`, `kdesu`, and `polkit`) to allow users in an administrative group (by default `wheel`) to escalate privileges to root.

-> Note: this has not been tested on OpenSUSE MicroOS or SUSE ALP.
+> :warning: Warning: this has not been tested on OpenSUSE MicroOS or SUSE ALP.
 Those distributions use a read-only root filesystem, and the system configuration changes that this role makes may not persist on those distributions without additional steps.

 Role Variables